 In general, it’s best to use a .tiff format for printing jobs.

 There’s no gentle way to say this: if your design is low-quality, then it doesn’t matter how good the printing job is.
 It won’t look good!
 When it comes to putting together printing materials, it’s a good idea to either hire an expert designer to do the task for you or to look up some tried and tested tips before you get started.
 If you have any doubts, then just keep things simple.
 Beginners can quickly get into trouble if they try to make their designs overly bold.
 The design will stand out, but not for the reasons that you want it to!

 Depending on the size of your printed materials, you may end up with too much dead space.
 It’s all good and well to keep things simple, but unless it’s expertly designed, having too much empty space on your poster or other item will just make things look a little vacant.

 Choosing the Wrong Printing Company

 Finally, remember that even if you’ve done virtually everything else correctly, you might end up with low-quality printing materials.
 If you entrust the printing process to the wrong printing company, then you might struggle to get the materials you need.
-So don’t just search for ‘print near me’ and choose the first company that you come across.
-Investigate their credentials, and look at examples of their previous work.
+So don’t just search for ‘print near me’ and choose the first company you come across.
+Instead, investigate their credentials, and look at examples of their previous work.
 This requires an additional step, but it’s not one that you should overlook.
 If you’ve put considerable amounts of time and effort into getting your design just right, then you won’t want to fall at the final hurdle!